jjbell150/InferenceEngine/README.md

 			- It will fail if you try to infer a symbol that infers itself, or that is not inferred at all.
 			- It won't work with most English statements for some bizarre reason.
 			Essentially it only works well for chains that consist of a single symbol inferring another, like d.
-Extra:
-	I created the KB in a way that allows for easy conversion between different formats.
-For example it can translate an English KB into a propositional KB incredibly easily.
-	It is flexible enough that you can have incredibly large symbols, and as many of them as you'd like.

-	It cannot deal with negation or several righthand symbols however, which did not appear to be a required feature.
-Test cases:
-	English:
-	TELL
-	if raining and outdoors then wet; if wet and outdoors then cold; if cold and tired then sick; outdoors; raining; tired;
-	ASK
-	sick

-	Propositional:
-	TELL
-	p2=>p3; p3 => p1; c => e; b&e => f; g&f => h; p1=>d; p1&p3 => c; a; b; p2;
-	ASK
-	d